gorda/istio.io/content/en/docs/tasks/traffic-management/egress/egress_sni_monitoring_and_policies/index.md

     Note that only the allowed Wikipedia sites for `sleep-canada` service account are allowed, namely Wikipedia in English and French.

-### Cleanup of monitoring and policy enforcement of SNI and source identity
+### Cleanup of monitoring and policy enforcement of SNI and source identity{#cleanup-of-monitoring-and-policy-enforcement-of-SNI-and-source-identity}

 {{< text bash >}}
 $ kubectl delete service sleep-us sleep-canada